 The vast majority of our students, faculty, staff and visitors do not experience crime at the University of Pennsylvania.
-However, crime sometimes occurs despite our best efforts and yours.
-This information is provided because of our commitment to campus safety and security and in compliance with the federal law, The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act), and the Pennsylvania College and University Security Information Act.
+However, crimes sometimes occur despite our best efforts and yours.
+This information is provided because of our commitment to campus safety and security and in compliance with the federal law, The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act), and the Pennsylvania Uniform Crime Reporting Act (formerly known as the College and University Security Information Act).
 It is meant to be useful to you.
 If you have concerns, questions or comments about the requirements of federal or state law or Penn's compliance with these laws, please contact Maureen Rush, Vice President for Public Safety, Division of Public Safety, at (215) 898-7515.